reimagined/resolve/docs/cloud-app-management.md

 $ resolve-cloud tracing summary <deployment>
 ```

-To view details of particular trace:
+To view the details of a particular trace:

 ```
 $ resolve-cloud tracing get <deployment> <trace Id>